-- Additions to, deletions from or migrations between the MSCI Large Cap, MSCI Mid Cap, MSCI Small Cap and MSCI Micro Cap Indexes - Changes in Foreign Inclusion Factor (FIF), Domestic Inclusion Factor (DIF), Number of Shares (NOS) or style for the relevant current and pro forma IMI and Micro Cap constituents - Changes in the Index Inclusion Factor in the context of the inclusion of China A shares, if any (e.g. increase in weight due to the two-step inclusion process as part of the August 2018 QIR) - All Index Review changes that are postponed due to suspension will be cancelled two months after the effective date of the Index Review if the securities are still suspended and will be implemented at the Index Review following the securities' resumption of trading if still warranted. - Additions of Chinese securities to all MSCI Indexes58 (including pro forma MSCI China Indexes, MSCI China A Inclusion Indexes, MSCI China All Shares Indexes and MSCI China A Onshore Indexes) will be cancelled instead of postponed if the securities are suspended on the day prior to the effective implementation of the Index Review.
+- Additions to, deletions from or migrations between the MSCI Large Cap, MSCI Mid Cap, MSCI Small Cap and MSCI Micro Cap Indexes - Changes in Foreign Inclusion Factor (FIF), Domestic Inclusion Factor (DIF), Number of Shares (NOS) or style for the relevant current and pro forma IMI and Micro Cap constituents

+- All Index Review changes that are postponed due to suspension will be cancelled two months after the effective date of the Index Review if the securities are still suspended and will be implemented at the Index Review following the securities' resumption of trading if still warranted. - Additions of Chinese securities to all MSCI Indexes (including pro forma MSCI China Indexes, MSCI China A Inclusion Indexes, MSCI China All Shares Indexes and MSCI China A Onshore Indexes) will be cancelled instead of postponed if the securities are suspended on the day prior to the effective implementation of the Index Review.
 The inclusion of the security will be re-evaluated at the next Index Review.